-The Story of Nativity of the Lord
+The Story of the Nativity of Our Lord

 The account of Christ’s birth is well-known from the witness of Holy Scripture: